AndreMIsidoro/tools/README.md

-	ldapDomainDump - Gathers informaition from a ldap environment bloodhound - BloodHound uses graph theory to reveal the hidden and often unintended relationships within an Active Directory or Azure environment
+	ldapDomainDump - Gathers informaition from a ldap environment bloodhound - BloodHound uses graph theory to reveal the hidden and often unintended relationships within an Active Directory or Azure environment bloodyAD - Interacts with the LDAP domain controoler in order to perform AD privesc impacket-dacledit.py - Python script to read and manage the Discretionary Access Control List of an object

 ## Ldap - Kerberos